killfrenzy96/KillFrenzyAvatarText/README.md

 This is some additional information if you would like to develop your own OSC software.

-I recommend uploading the example avatar and playing with the debug menu first to get a better understanding of how the KAT system works.
+I recommend uploading the example avatar (YumiExample) and playing with the debug menu first to get a better understanding of how the KAT system works.
 Make sure "KAT Visible" is turned on, then select a pointer position, then edit the characters.

 Here's a short overview of how the KAT works:
 - The keyboard supports a limit of 128 letters in length.